joergmlpts/olympus-wifi/README.md

 ## Dependencies

-This code has been written in Python 3.
-It relies on package `requests` to communicate with the camera and `PIL` to help show the live stream from the camera.
+This code needs Python 3.7 or later as it uses class `SimpleQueue` and module `dataclasses`.
+This code relies on package `requests` to communicate with the camera as well as `PIL` to help show the live stream from the camera.

 All necessary packages can be installed on Ubuntu Linux and likely many other Debian-style Linux distributions with this command: